Deepak25101997/Phase4Project/README.md

 ## Available Scripts

+### `npm install`

+Run this script in both the root folder and the ExpressBackend folder to install all the dependencies.

 ### `npm start`

 After extracting the project, you first need to start the express backend server.<br />